futel/transcript-conference-hell/doc/DEPLOY.md

 - App Platform
 - add access to GitHub repository futel/transcript-conference-hell
 - deployment source futel/transcript-conference-hell repository

-  - continue to create the app with the futel/transcript-conference-hell dev branch, autodeploy
+- branch dev
+- autodeploy

 - edit plan to Basic 1 container, $5/mo
 - region San Francisco

 App setup creates an app with an unexpected name?
 We probably didn't need to do all of those creation steps above.
 Anyway, remove it.